 “After the clinician has determined which memory to target first, he asks the client to hold different aspects of that event or thought in mind and to use his eyes to track the therapist’s hand as it moves back and forth across the client’s field of vision.
 As this happens, for reasons believed by a Harvard researcher to be connected with the biological mechanisms involved in Rapid Eye Movement (REM) sleep, internal associations arise and the clients begin to process the memory and disturbing feelings.”

 For example, this therapy could eliminate negative emotions a young adult feels towards hospitals after experiencing their sibling die in a hospital.
 Once the person disassociates the fearful emotions from the experience, they’ll be able to tell themselves, “Not everyone who goes to a hospital dies.”
 The talk therapy and deep breathing combined with bilateral stimulation aid heavily in the client’s own intellectual and emotional self-realization to successfully treat PTSD.

+What to Expect in an EMDR Therapy Session?
 If it’s your very first therapy session, you’ll have a few minutes to get to know your therapist, and feel free to ask them questions about their own experiences with EMDR.

 Relaxation and breathing exercises are taught ahead of the first therapy session and help clients focus while sharing difficult memories and trauma.

 A client should be prepared to discuss their childhood as EMDR sessions begin by briefly learning about the history of the client’s life and upbringing.

 At the beginning of each therapy session, one can expect a therapist to ask, “What memory would you like to work on today?”
 Or they may ask a client about any negative beliefs they have and traumatic events.

 Once the client becomes acquainted with the therapist and understands the post-traumatic stress the client is experiencing, the desensitization process begins.